 Financial aid awards: 4 steps before you sign

-Do it: Decode the “financial-aid-speak” at www.vsac.org/awardsamples.
+You can do it: Decode the “financial-aid-speak” at vsac.org/awardsamples.

 Calculate the remaining amount.
 That’s what you’ll need to pay for one year of college.
 Multiply this figure by the number of years needed for your degree.

 Once you know the amount of money you’ll need, think about how you’ll meet those costs.
-If you don’t have that amount in savings, you aren’t alone: Nearly two-thirds of Vermont families meet part of the college bill through education loans.
+If you don’t have that amount in savings, you aren’t alone: Nearly two-thirds of Vermont families meet at least part of the college bill through education loans.

 Here's the thing: Because all loans are NOT created equal, it's important to research loan costs, understand what to consider as you choose a loan, and calculate the monthly payment for all the types of loans that you plan to take out.
 Your goal is to minimize student loan debt and to be sure you can actually afford the monthly payments.